AlbertodelaCruz/vsc-mamba-runner/README.md

 Once you have run tests, a status bar icon will appear at the botton right (💻▶)

-## Known Issues

-Mamba runner waits some seconds until virtualenv is loaded and then execute tests.
-First test execution after VSCode is opened could fail because it takes a bit longer to load virtualenv and mamba command is not accessible.

 ## Credits

 A good starting point is [official documentation](https://code.visualstudio.com/api)